 WHO can most benefit from an iCLAT?

-WHY is 2020 the best year to create an iCLAT?
+WHY is 2021 one of the best years to create an iCLAT?

-(2) has a high current level of income that is expected to end within the next two years from retirement, the end of a lucrative contract, or other reasons.
+(2) has a high current level of income that is expected to end within the next two years from retirement, or other reasons.

 The IMMEDIATE YEAR 1 charitable tax deduction generated by an iCLAT is equal to the "present value" of it's annual payments to charity - using the IRS §7520 interest rate, which is released each month.
-Since the IRS §7520 interest rate is currently at its new historic low of 0.6% (July 2020), the resulting charitable tax deductions from iCLATs have never been higher than they are right now!
-Use the iCLAT Calculator Tool to instantly determine the IMMEDIATE income tax deduction that a particular iCLAT can generate for you, your donor, or your client.
+Since the IRS §7520 interest rate remains at all-time historic low levels (1.0% for October 2021), the resulting year 1 charitable tax deductions from iCLATs are extremely large!
+Use the iCLAT Calculator Tool to instantly determine the IMMEDIATE charitable tax deduction and tax savings that a particular iCLAT can generate for you, your clients, or your donors.

 4 REASONS WHY:

-The reasonable probability of more legislative restrictions to the charitable deduction in the near future.
+The realistic possibility of increased income tax rates and changes to the charitable deduction in the near future.